For those living with the dual effects of traumatic brain injury and PTSD, the combination can be overpowering.

 PTSD is a devastating condition with or without a traumatic brain injury.
 But it doesn’t have to be the end of your story.
 It doesn’t have to consume you.

-Many TBI patients, by utilizing the techniques above, have found effective ways to defeat their PTSD and as a result, they discovered a strength inside them they never knew they had.
+Many TBI patients, by using the techniques above, have found effective ways to defeat their PTSD.
+As a result, they discovered a strength inside them they never knew they had.

 With the right combination of treatments, you also can overcome post-traumatic stress disorder and find strength and peace again after your injury.